roberddd/batchgenie/docs/index.md

     - Find Zero Strength Nodes: Search for Normal Map, Bump, and Displacement nodes with zero values, potentially affecting material appearance.
     - Color Space Validator: Verifies image textures for correct color space settings, with an option to automatically fix any issues
     - Reload Images: Update externally edited images in Blender, ensuring they refresh correctly.
     - Tagging Utilities: Easily add and remove tags for Assets in the Asset Browser.
-The Smart Tag feature lets you choose to add tags like dimensions, triangle and vertex counts, and texture resolution, offering detailed asset information.
+The Smart Tag feature lets you choose to add tags like dimensions, triangle and vertex counts, and texture resolution, offering detailed Asset information.
     - Metadata Adjustment: Easily adjust metadata in the Asset Browser, allowing batch additions of description, license, copyright, and author.
-    - Move Asset: Organize your assets efficiently by moving them to the correct Asset Catalogs with a single click, without having to open each individual Asset Blend file.
+    - Move Asset: Organize your Assets efficiently by moving them to the correct Asset Catalogs with a single click, without having to open each individual Asset Blend file.
     - Plus a few other small utilities!